Black Maternal Health Week Resources

 Birth Detroit

 Birth Detroit values love, justice, safety, and trust.
-This organization is working to create a birthing center in Detroit that is providing quality, loving, safe care from pregnancy to postpartum and everything in between.
+This organization created a birthing center in Detroit that is providing quality, loving, safe care from pregnancy to postpartum and everything in between.

 Black Mothers’ Breastfeeding Association